 We are a biodefense company engaged in the development and commercialization of medical countermeasures against biological and chemical weapons.
-Our current lead programs are:
+Our current lead product candidates are:

-- · SparVaxTM, a second generation recombinant protective antigen, or rPA, anthrax vaccine, - · Valortim®, a fully human monoclonal antibody (an identical population of highly specific antibodies produced from a single clone) for the prevention and treatment of anthrax infection, and - · rBChE recombinant butyrylcholinesterase bioscavanger: Protexia® and a second generation Advanced Expression System ("AES") countermeasures for nerve agent poisoning by organophosphate compounds, including nerve gases and pesticides.
+- · SparVaxTM, a second generation recombinant protective antigen ("rPA") anthrax vaccine, - · Valortim®, a fully human monoclonal antibody for the prevention and treatment of anthrax infection, and - · rBChE (recombinant butyrylcholinesterase), countermeasures for nerve agent poisoning by organophosphorous compounds, including nerve gases and pesticides.